‘Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.’ Plato

-At Weatherhead, the Music department strongly believes in the importance of a high quality music education for all students, regardless of their background or starting point.
-Our knowledge rich curriculum at KS3 is sequenced to allow students to master the key musical elements and listening skills, before combining them with practical musicianship skills to create a holistic musical experience.
+At Weatherhead, the Music department strongly believes in the importance of a high-quality music education for all students, regardless of their background or starting point.
+We aim to provide a knowledge-rich curriculum at KS3 that is sequenced, to allow students to master the key musical elements and listening skills, before combining them with practical musicianship skills.
+Music also builds overall brain development and creates pathways in the brain that improve a child’s cognitive functioning.
+Language, reading and mathematical abilities, in particular, are developed through music activities.

-Our teachers aim to ignite a musical spark in our students through the study of a wide range of musical styles.
-Each lesson at KS3 begins with our Composer of the Week, enabling students to listen to and appreciate some of our great Western Classical composers and their works.
+Our teachers are enthusiastic and talented musicians, keen to share our passion for music with our students.
+Each lesson at KS3 begins with our Composer of the Week, enabling students to listen to and appreciate a wide range of musical styles.
 Lessons then go on to develop listening and appraising skills, as well as performance and composition skills.
 Practical skills are developed on percussion instruments, keyboards and ukuleles, singing and through music technology.

 We offer all students the opportunity to learn to play a musical instrument or sing through our peripatetic programme, with lessons heavily subsidised.
 All of these students have the opportunity to gain the ‘Weatherhead Qualification’ in their instrument/voice.

-We aim to ensure all students have access to musical styles, instruments, and notation, from all over the world.
-The purpose of this is to embed a comprehensive skills set that is rooted in the knowledge and understanding of the fundamentals of music.
-The objective of this crucial mastery is to facilitate the further study of Music, providing students with the conviction to advance through their school life.
+We aim to give students an experience of different musical styles from different countries and cultures.
+The purpose of this is to embed a knowledge of the Elements of Music, such as timbre, tempo, texture and dynamics.
+The objective of this crucial mastery is to facilitate the further study of Music, providing students with the conviction to advance through their school life and beyond.
 We aim to develop a love and appreciation of music which accompanies our students into adulthood.

 Upon completion of each topic, students undertake a performance or composition assessment.
 This allows for an evaluation of the unit’s content and the chance to develop or alter any of the information for future classes.
 Students are always encouraged to reflect on how they could improve upon their practical work.

-At KS4 and KS5, students are encouraged to have peripatetic lessons, with the school fully subsidising lessons for A Level and BTEC students.
+At KS4 and KS5, students are encouraged to have peripatetic lessons, with the school fully subsidising lessons for GCSE, A Level and BTEC students, which is a strength of our provision.
 Students use Google Classroom to complete formal assignments and store performances and compositions.

-Extra-curricular activities are a huge part of the Music Department, and students are encouraged to participate and develop their confidence and musical skills further.
-We have Junior Choir for Year 7 and 8, Senior for Year 9 – 13 and Chamber Choir for those in Junior and Senior Choir who wish to audition.
-We also have an instrumental group and Theory Club which is aimed at GCSE students and those intending to opt in Year 9.
-Keyboard is an opportunity for KS3 students to rehearse their music from lessons, or to choose their own music to learn.
+Extra-curricular activities are a significant part of the Music Department, and students are encouraged to participate and develop their confidence and musical skills further.
+We have Junior Choir for Years 7 and 8, Senior Choir for Years 9 – 13 and Chamber Choir for those in Junior and Senior Choir who wish to audition.
+We also have an instrumental club, where all students are able to come and practise on a range of instruments.
+Theory Club is aimed at GCSE students and those intending to opt in Year 9.
 Our choirs have the opportunity to perform in the local community, including care homes and hospital visits to raise money for local charities.
-Our Music Ambassadors assist with the running of clubs.
+Our Music Ambassadors assist with the running of clubs and events.

-At all key stages, students are aware that Music belongs to the Performing Arts faculty.
+At all key stages, students are aware that Music belongs to the Performing Arts faculty and we have developed a strong Team ethos.
 We are always looking for opportunities for cross curricular activities and links between Music, Dance and Drama.

 The impact of our curriculum is inspiring students to continue their musical studies beyond their GCSE and 6th form courses, as well as make music outside of the classroom setting.